OSHA 10 Construction

-This 10-hour construction safety course was developed by the U.S. Department of Labor to provide an overview of OSHA's construction safety and health standards to construction workers, supervisors and other personnel involved in construction related activities.
-This course is designed to teach workers about their rights, employer responsibilities, as well as how to identify, abate, avoid and prevent job related hazards.
+Developed by the U.S. Department of Labor to provide an overview of OSHA’s construction safety and health standards to construction workers, supervisors, and other personnel involved in construction related activities.
+This course is designed to teach workers about their rights, employer responsibilities, as well as how to identify, abate, avoid, and prevent job related hazards.
 This training course will be administered by instructors that are authorized through the OSHA Outreach Training Program.
-Each participant will receive an OSHA 10-hour card from the Department of Labor and an ATN training certificate upon completion of the course.
+Each participant will receive an OSHA 10 hour card from the Department of Labor upon completion of the course.
 Training will cover information set forth by standard OSHA safety and health guidelines and regulations.

 Upon completion of this course a student will be able to:

 - Understand legal requirements from OSHA and how to navigate the OSHA Standards.